City of Durham COVID-19 Updates & Resources

 - Durham is under a local Safer-at-Home Order until further notice.

 - Starting Tuesday, July 21, the City Hall lobby will be open for limited hours and services; see details below.

 - All other City facilities remain closed to the public; find additional service and facility updates below.

 - View the City’s latest news related to COVID-19.

 Understanding the Safer-at-Home Order: What am I allowed to do?
 What is open?

 Find resources for residents and businesses recovering from COVID-19.

-The following updates are subject to change as the COVID-19 situation continues to evolve.
+The following updates for City services, facilities, and programs are subject to change as the COVID-19 situation continues to evolve.

 |Trash/Recycling Curbside Pickup||Operating as normal | View Details|

 |Bulky Item Curbside Pickup||Place request through Durham One Call | View Details|